 Therapeutic Goods Regulations 400 , which was gazetted on 18 December 1997, formalized the prior approval of advertisements intended for publication in mainstream print media.
 In April 2000 the requirement for formal approval of advertisements was extended to include cinematographic film and outdoor media advertising.
-Until recently, the Broadcasting Services Act 1992 required that advertisements relating to medicines be approved by the Secretary of the Department of Health and Ageing, or a nominated delegate, prior to broadcast.
+Until recently, the Broadcasting Services Act 1992 required that advertisements relating to medicines be approved by the Secretary of the Department of Health, or a nominated delegate, prior to broadcast.
 This requirement applied to all radio and television media.
 The Act was amended in December 1990, delegating the authority to approve advertisements in broadcast media to the Proprietary Medicines Association of Australia now called the Australian Self-Medication Industry ( ASMI ).
 The requirements in the Broadcasting Services Act were transferred to the Therapeutic Goods Act in December 2003.

 Which advertisements require formal approval?

 specified media advertisements: television, radio, print, cinema and outdoor